ArvinSKushwaha/docker-ros-desktop-full/README.md

 This command will take time.
 Update, upgrading, and installing `ros-noetic-desktop-full` takes approximately 30 minutes.
 The rest of it is rather fast.

-### From Docker Hub

-As I have not yet added the dockerfile to Docker Hub, this is not possible.

 ## Creating the Container